Cl4ryty/synaptic_plasticity/README.md

 - ```checkpoints``` contains the checkpoints saved during training for each of different training runs of our models
     - ```checkpoints/experiment_1``` contains the checkpoints for the model trained on MNIST
     - ```checkpoints/experiment_2``` contains the checkpoints for the model trained on N-MNIST
+- ```report``` contains the PDF of the report of the project and the results plot of the model accuracies
 - ```runs``` contains the tensorboard log files for the different experiment runs
     - ```runs/experiment_1``` contains the log files for the run of the reimplement model trained on MNIST
     - ```runs/experiment_2``` contains the log files for the run of the reimplement model trained on N-MNIST